rudymatela/conjure/README.md

 	duplicates (x:xs)  =  if elem x xs then [x] else []

 The `duplicates` function that Conjure generated is still not correct.
 Nevertheless, it does follow our partial definition.
-We have to refine it:
+We have to refine it.
+Here is a third attempt with more argument-result bindings:

 	duplicates :: [Int] -> [Int]
 	duplicates [0,0]  =  [0]